pingcap/docs/sync-diff-inspector/route-diff.md

 #### Example 5

-If you do not set any rules, the following are the routing results:
+If you do not set any rules, the routing results will be as follows:

 - `inspector_mysql_0.tb_emp1` is routed to `inspector_mysql_0.tb_emp1`
 - `Inspector_mysql_0.tb_emp1` is routed to `Inspector_mysql_0.tb_emp1`